I am Rush Limbaugh, highly trained broadcast specialist, meeting and surpassing all audience expectations on a daily basis.

 Great.

-And he said that when uh Roger Harris got up to speak, that about fifty people got up and walked out, one being Ted Kennedy, and this is before he started talking, and Ted Kennedy said, I've heard enough already.
+And he said that when Roger Harris got up to speak, that about 50 people got up and walked out, one being Ted Kennedy.

 Democrats walk out of everything where there are conservatives involved.

-Uh strangely if I use the word Stalinist, because it is rather harsh word.
+They're just, you know, people, I think, probably react a little strangely if I use the word Stalinist, because it is a rather harsh word.

-Uh it's like calling a communist a communist.
+It's like calling a communist a communist.

-No, don't call them a communist.
+Don't call them a communist.

-Is there other ways to persuade people?
+There's other ways to persuade people.

-I mean I'll explain it to you.
+I mean, I'll explain it to you.

 They're just intolerant.

-There's only one point of view, and anything else got to be suppressed.
+There's only one point of view.

 Ask Alexander Solzhenitsyn.

-There, you know, we hear all these talk, well, there's rampant partisanship, but we must do what we can to promote civility and get away.
+We must do what we can to promote civility and get away.

-It was actually very patriotic speech about the First Amendment, very supportive of journalists, and talked about the need for there to be diversity among journalists and so forth, but it was a it was a stand-up defense of journalism.
+It was actually a very patriotic speech about the First Amendment, very supportive of journalists, and talked about the need for there to be diversity among journalists and so forth.

-Um make no mistake, uh here, folks.
+Make no mistake here, folks.

-This is not about building bridges anywhere, this is not about trying to bridge the partisan divide.
+This is not about trying to bridge the partisan divide.

 There's no design.

-Uh we've got the we got we played those bites many, many, many, many moons ago.
+We played those bites many, many, many, many moons ago.

-And people were shocked and uh and stunned.
+And people were shocked and stunned.

 This is Barbara in Calderville, Illinois.